UK Foreign Secretary Starmer urges Iran to refrain from attacking Israel - ExBulletin

 UK Foreign Secretary Starmer urges Iran to refrain from attacking Israel

-British Prime Minister Sir Keir Starmer urged Iran to “refrain” from attacking Israel in a phone call with Iran's new president.
+LONDON British Prime Minister Sir Keir Starmer has urged Iran to “refrain” from attacking Israel in a phone call with Iran's new president.

 Sir Keir told Masoud Pezeshkian there was a “serious risk of miscalculation and it was now time for a calm and careful review”, Downing Street said.